-Using the standard knapsack approach (see Chapter 7.4), the problem can be solved as follows: we define a function f(k,s) whose value is 1 if the sum s can be formed using the first k weights, and 0 otherwise.
-All values of this function can be calculated in $O(n^2)$ time using dynamic programming.
+Using the standard knapsack approach (see Chapter 7.4), the problem can be solved as follows: we define a function possible(x,k) whose value is 1 if the sum x can be formed using the first k weights, and 0 otherwise.
+Since the sum of the weights is n, there are at most n weights and all values of the function can be calculated in $O(n^2)$ time using dynamic programming.

-However, we can make the algorithm more efficient by using the fact that the sum of the weights is n, which means that there are at most $O(\sqrt{n})$ distinct weights.
-Thus, we can process the weights in groups such that all weights in each group are equal.
-It turns out that we can process each group in O(n) time, which yields an $O(n\sqrt{n})$ time algorithm.
+However, we can make the algorithm more efficient by using the fact that there are at most $O(\sqrt{n})$ distinct weights.
+Thus, we can process the weights in groups that consists of similar weights.
+We can process each group in O(n) time, which yields an $O(n\sqrt{n})$ time algorithm.